 5 best countries to visit off-season

-For 50 years, the Interrail craze has taken Europe by storm, making fully flexible multi-stop travel across Europe a reality.
+For over 50 years, the Interrail craze has taken Europe by storm, making fully flexible multi-stop travel across Europe a reality.
 And, if you want to take to the rails once the autumn crowds disperse, look no further for inspiration this winter.

 We've handpicked our favourite countries for the perfect off-season getaway by rail (and it will still be warm enough to enjoy sitting on a terrace or strolling on the beach).